 Being too tired may lead you to plateau

 Overtraining may do the opposite of what your intentions actually are.
 If you are continually training for too long, too much, or when you're too tired, your body will release large amounts of cortisol (your stress hormone).
 Not only can this be damaging your body long-term, but it may cause your body to hold onto fat rather than lose it.

-If you are following my BBG program, this is why I recommend completing your resistance session and LISS cardio sessions separately, so that your body isn't put under too much stress for an extended period of time.
+If you are following one of my programs in the Sweat app, this is why I recommend completing your resistance session and LISS cardio sessions separately, so that your body isn't put under too much stress for an extended period of time.

 Should You Exercise if Your Muscles Are Sore?

 If you haven’t exercised in a while when you first jump into it, you may be really sore for the next few days or experience Delayed Onset Muscle Soreness.
 It is okay to get back to the gym and workout again, however it may be best to complete a low intensity exercise, such as walking.
 Once your body starts getting used to you working out, you should find yourself becoming less and less sore.